cedrichille/historical-co2-data/README.md

 Calculate growth factors for subsets of the data, e.g. how do relationships between data change for top and bottom quantiles?

-## Features to be developed
-API connection to data

-JSON ingestion

-CAGR

-Projections for data

-GUI with column selection, visualization, exporting capabilities

-Webpage/dashboard

 ### Analyses to be conducted using the app
 How are population and emissions related at different country sizes?